sindresorhus/eslint-plugin-unicorn/docs/rules/prevent-abbreviations.md

 ### arguments

-This rule does not report or fix `args` => `arguments` when it would result in a collision with the built-in [arguments object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments);
+This rule does not report or fix `args` → `arguments` when it would result in a collision with the built-in [`arguments` object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments);